 We generally use “inflation” to refer to the overall purchasing power of money in our economy, but it can occur within sectors too.

 Price inflation causes a problem in the economy if income growth doesn’t keep up with it.
+When prices rise by more than 50% per month, this excessive inflation is called hyperinflation.

 Examples of Inflation in the Economy